How are Super Bowl cities selected?

 Bidding for the Bowl

 In recent years, though, this model has changed.
-Since 2018, the large-scale competition was done away with and the NFL now contacts their chosen venue and ask them to put together a suitable proposal.
+Since 2018, and therefore for Super Bowl LVII onwards, the large-scale competition was done away with and the NFL now contacts their chosen venue and ask them to put together a suitable proposal.
 The owners then vote to accept or deny.

 Some of the conditions to be fulfilled by the host city/venue